What Is The Most Popular Modern Flooring?

 The stain color of the hardwoods can run from light to dark, allowing designers to select the color that best fits the available natural lighting and planned use case for the room.
 The grain pattern in wood flooring yields a beautiful look that enhances the design of almost any space.

 Wood grains also can complement any color scheme that already exists in the furniture, walls, and window coverings of a room, whether they’re white, consisting of pastel colors, or featuring darker colors.
 Use the new flooring to give the room an entirely different look without the added expense of new furniture or wall coverings.

 What Are Some Drawbacks to Installing Modern Flooring?Some modern style options for flooring can be extremely expensive, including:

 - Actual hardwood planks

 These types of floors yield an amazing look, but they’re pricey.
 Additionally, they often require professional installers to drive up the cost of the flooring.

 What Are Some Selections for Modern Flooring on a Budget?To save money when installing new flooring that delivers a modern feel, look for a type of flooring that’s made for a DIY installation, saving significant money over hiring a pro.

 To cut down on expenses, rather than using actual hardwood, consider purchasing a floor that has a faux hardwood look.
 This means it will mimic the rich look of real hardwood at a lower price.

 For a type of flooring that fits in a modern farmhouse design, look toward engineered hardwood.
 This product ships in rectangular shapes, giving it the look of natural hardwood planks.

 The Max Tile product uses a plastic base layer with interlocking edges that pop together for a quick installation.
-The tabs and loops hold adjacent tiles together tightly for a secure install.
+The tabs and loops hold adjacent tiles together tightly for a secure installation.